Here's how to build your business credit score

 When you apply for a business loan, through a bank or alternative loan provider, your business credit record will be taken into account when assessing your application.
 To get the most choice when applying for a business loan, and to access the best rates available, you would need a very high business credit score, which doesn't come without a significant positive history of borrowing and repaying on time.

-How do I check my business credit report?
+How can I improve our business credit score?

 Building a business credit score is about taking out credit through your business and handling it responsibly.
 This means, making sure you can afford repayments before committing to loans, repaying on time and not overextending yourself when it comes to debt.